HL7/davinci-crd/input/pagecontent/index.md

 ### Intellectual Property Considerations
 This implementation guide and the underlying FHIR specification are licensed as public domain under the [FHIR license](http://hl7.org/fhir/R4/license.html#license).
 The license page also describes rules for the use of the FHIR name and logo.

-* Current Procedural Terminology (CPT) is copyright 2020 American Medical Association.
-All rights reserved
+* CPT © Copyright 2026 American Medical Association.
+All rights reserved.
+AMA and CPT are registered trademarks of the American Medical Association.

 {% lang-fragment ip-statements.xhtml %}